Kristina01111000/Drws_site/README.md

 	- does he like the button background?
 	- Does he like the added text at top of registration page talking about the cost
 	- Does he like the added text in the about the course section in the front page talking about the cost

+From Dr. W:

+do you like the way the tiles look?
+I'm not sure if they mesh well with the front page, but I think they look good everywhere else

+    I agree

+do you like the centered sidebar text? i think it looks good

+    I like them!

+do you like the new frontpage sidebar?

+    Not really; I think it might be overkill for just quick navs to text on the page.
+Any thoughts?
+    Might they look better on the left side, perhaps starting at the level of the italic text below our green name text?

+ what about the login button, leave it, remove it, move it?

+    Yes, its there on the top of the sidebar already. it looks weird where it is, I think it should be removed

+did you add pictures to the front page? there are spots for img, but no img?

+    You have pix there, was I going to do something diff/more, besides the video?

+do you like the button background?

+    Are you talking about the call to action of joining?
+If so: The yellow tile background is ok.
+Is there a way to make the shape more interesting – perhaps a starburst?

+Do you like the added text at the top of the registration page talking about the cost?

+    Can there be a line break after Welcome!

+Do you like the added text in the about the course section in the front page talking about the cost?

+    I think it’s appropriate to have something in some of those yellow Call to action links that speak to the price of it.
+We should have different ways to say it, like Invest in yourself….